cholis04/faq-accordion-card-main/README.md

 However, other problems persist.
 On the checkbox we can uncheck / deselect the options, this allowing the accordion to be open or closed.But on radio buttons. once we select , we can not deselect alias Uncheck.
 This causes the accordion element to continue to open.

-Without using javascript, this would be a bit tricky.
-I added an option to another hidden radio button. some kind of hook maybe.
-So on each accordion box I put a label that points to one radio input type.

 Yes, maybe you all have an even better way to make writing code much simpler.
 Feel free to let me know that.

 ### What I learned